 While you don't often hear about the "circle of thirds", some musicians regularly refer to a "cycle of thirds".
-A cycle of thirds that includes all minor intervals and can be seen in the diagram below.
+A cycle of thirds that includes all minor intervals can be seen in the diagram below.
 Each cycle has 5 points to reach back to the root of the chord.

 The cycle on the left shows descending thirds while the cycle to the right shows ascending thirds.
 Note that there are no major thirds in this circle.